Africa Day

-Africa Day (formerly African Freedom Day and African Liberation Day) is the annual commemoration of the foundation of the Organisation of African Unity on 25 May 1963.
-It is celebrated in various countries on the African continent, as well as around the world.
-The organisation was transformed into the African Union on 9 July 2002 in Durban, South Africa, but the holiday continues to be celebrated on 25 May.
+Africa Day (formerly African Freedom Day and African Liberation Day) is the annual commemoration of the foundation of the Organization of African Unity on 25 May 1963.
+It is celebrated in various countries in Africa as well as around the world.
+The organization was replaced by the African Union on 9 July 2002, but the holiday continues to be celebrated on 25 May.

 Background

 The First Congress of Independent African States was held in Accra, Ghana on 15 April 1958.
-It was convened by Prime Minister of Ghana Dr. Kwame Nkrumah, and comprised representatives from Egypt (then a constituent part of the United Arab Republic), Ethiopia, Liberia, Libya, Morocco, Sudan, Tunisia, the Union of the Peoples of Cameroon and of the host country Ghana.
+It was convened by the Prime Minister of Ghana, Dr. Kwame Nkrumah, and comprised representatives from Egypt (then a constituent part of the United Arab Republic), Ethiopia, Liberia, Libya, Morocco, Sudan, Tunisia, the Union of the Peoples of Cameroon, and the host country, Ghana..
 The Union of South Africa was not invited.
-The conference showcased progress of liberation movements on the African continent in addition to symbolising the determination of the people of Africa to free themselves from foreign domination and exploitation.
+The conference showcased progress of liberation movements on the African continent in addition to symbolizing the determination of the people of Africa to free themselves from foreign domination and exploitation.
 Although the Pan-African Congress had been working towards similar goals since its foundation in 1900, this was the first time such a meeting had taken place on African soil.

-The Conference called for the founding of an African Freedom Day, a day to "...mark each year the onward progress of the liberation movement, and to symbolise the determination of the people of Africa to free themselves from foreign domination and exploitation."
+The conference called for the founding of an African Freedom Day, a day to "...mark each year the onward progress of the liberation movement, and to symbolize the determination of the people of Africa to free themselves from foreign domination and exploitation."

 The conference was notable in that it laid the basis for the subsequent meetings of African heads of state and government during the Casablanca Group and the Monrovia Group era, until the formation of the Organisation of African Unity (OAU) in 1963.

 History

 Five years later, on 25 May 1963, representatives of thirty African nations met in Addis Ababa, Ethiopia, hosted by Emperor Haile Selassie.
 By then more than two-thirds of the continent had achieved independence, mostly from imperial European states.
-At this meeting, the Organisation of African Unity was founded, with the initial aim to encourage the decolonisation of Angola, Mozambique, South Africa and Southern Rhodesia.
-The organisation pledged to support the work conducted by freedom fighters, and remove military access to colonial nations.
+At this meeting, the Organization of African Unity was founded, with the initial aim to encourage the decolonization of Angola, Mozambique, South Africa and Southern Rhodesia.
+The organization pledged to support the work conducted by freedom fighters, and remove military access to colonial nations.
 A charter was set out which sought to improve the living standards across member states.
 Selassie exclaimed, "May this convention of union last 1,000 years."

 The charter was signed by all attendees on 26 May, with the exception of Morocco.
 At that meeting, Africa Freedom Day was renamed Africa Liberation Day.
 In 2002, the OAU was replaced by the African Union.
-However, the renamed celebration of Africa Day continued to be celebrated on 25 May in respect to the formation of the OAU.
+However, the renamed celebration of Africa Day continues to be celebrated on 25 May in respect to the formation of the OAU.